SPECIALIST PRACTICE PORTFOLIO - 2018/9

 A portfolio of evidence of competence to demonstrate achievement of the Specialist Practice outcomes, specific to the students NMC pathway.
 The selection of the material for the portfolio should contextualise the student’s learning and show development and growth of understanding.
 It provides evidence of the student’s range of learning in practice whilst also providing the student with an evidence based record of achievement of competencies in the NMC standards for Specialist practice.
 All learning outcomes must achieve competent status to achieve a pass.
 Evidence to support practice development should include:

 Logged hours of practice activity within identified setting and related domain of NMC proficiency will be verified by the Practice Teacher or other appropriate signatory.
 By the time the student enters consolidated practice it is expected that the students will normally have completed approximately 63 days of practice, which will be logged within the portfolio.
 This includes 5 days of alternative practice (a day in practice is calculated as 7.5 hours).

 Assessment in practice of the student’s stage of development as measured against the NMC Standards for Specialist Practice.
 This formative assessment will be managed by the Practice Teacher and supported by the Specialist Tutor/Pathway Leader.
 Levels of proficiency will be reviewed at each of the three programmed visits to practice, made by the Specialist Tutor.

 SCOB analysis x 3 to demonstrate change and development of the student's progress

 Evidence of appropriate assessment skills

-Evidence to demonstrate multi-agency, multi/inter-disciplinary working to demonstrate the delivery of safe and effective care
+Evidence of multi-agency, multi/interdisciplinary working to demonstrate the delivery of safe and effective care